 The younger generation (like Generation Z) are much more likely to adapt to smart buildings and will be impressed by the new technology so it’s a great way to attract new talent.

 At Haiken, we recommend starting with trying out our smart locker storage systems such as our Brunel Smart Locker, an intuitive and user-friendly system that can hold valuables secure, it is easily integrated with other systems and built with newest software solutions.
+Our power modules are also a practical yet vital piece of office technology, for employees to easily access USB and regular charging ports for their laptops, phones or tablets.

 4. Biophilia and natural light in the office environment attracts and retains talent